vinceskahan/v5wiki/Meteo-Services.md

 More than 20 years of experience in marine-, agrarian- and media- weather forecasting give us the ability to provide you with the most precise and applicable weather service and data base for your weather predictions.

-In our independent data processing service center we calculate the weather forecast 4 times a day.
-On base of the actual measurement values of more than 40.000 measurement stations worldwide our optimised numerical weather models (NMMB-Europe, WRF-Europe, ETA-Europe, WW3) provide regional and local weather predictions worldwide.
+In our independent data processing service center we run and calculate weather forecast models 4 (6) times a day.
+On base of the actual measurement values with more than 40.000 measurement stations worldwide our optimized numerical weather models (NMMB-Europe, NMMB-D, WRF-Europe, WRF-D, ETA-Europe, WW3) provide regional and local weather predictions worldwide.

 If  you are planning a trip, a tour, a sailing trip or other activities - detailed weather-forecasts will influence your planning.